Want the best of VICE News straight to your inbox? Sign up here.

 These competing narratives and a broader push to establish how, exactly, the coronavirus did spread will dominate the annual two-day meeting of the WHA, the governing body of the World Health Organization.

-The meeting, taking place virtually this year, was opened by Chinese President Xi Jinping, who denied any cover-up, saying that “all along we have acted with openness, transparency and responsibility.”
+The meeting, taking place virtually this year, was opened by Chinese President Xi Jinping, who denied any cover-up: “All along, we have acted with openness, transparency and responsibility.”

 Cover: A woman wearing a mask against the coronavirus rides past graffiti with the words "Wear your mask properly" in Beijing on Friday, May 15, 2020.
 Factory output rose in April as China's virus-battered economy reopened but job losses depressed consumer spending, a key driver of growth, in a sign of the challenges the ruling Communist Party faces in reviving normal activity.
 (AP Photo/Ng Han Guan)